Nevenall/Shift-X/System/01 Basics.md

 *You might smash down a door or wall with you super-strength.
 You might employ chaos and sabotage to create a distraction or overcome an obstacle.
 You might break an armored foe's jet boots.
 You could try to overwhelm an enemy with sheer force in battle (but {Fighting} might be better).*

 As you can see, many actions overlap with others.
 This is by design.
 As a player, you get to choose which action you roll, by saying what your character does.
 Can you try to {Wreck} someone during a fight?
 Sure!
 The GM tells you the position and effect level of your action in this circumstance.
 As it says, {Fight} might be better (less risky or more effective), depending on the situation at hand (sometimes it won’t be better).

+## Powers & Threat

+*Shift-X* is about heroes with dangerous and powerful abilities.

 ## Stress & Trauma